NguyenNhatSakura/NguyenNhatAPI/TutorialXeno.md

 - In **Solution Explorer**, right-click **References**.
 - Click **Add Reference...**.
-- Browse to the location of `QuorumAPI.dll`.
+- Browse to the location of `NguyenNhatAPI.dll`.
 - Select and click **Add**.

 ---